 When Shopping For Umbrellas

-When shopping for your umbrella, here are some suggestions to help make selecting your sun blocking umbrella.
-Help make the umbrella into a tool that will be easier for you to use.
+When shopping for your umbrella, here are some suggestions to help when selecting your sun blocking umbrella.
+Your goal should be to make the umbrella into a tool that will be easier for you to use.

 The fabric for a moderately priced durable sun blocking umbrella is usually a nylon taffeta.
 This is a shiny and soft but strong fabric.
 It also ensures less sun ray penetration due to the process of making the fabric.